Cloud security

 Key cloud security strategies and solutions for healthcare

 While cloud computing is appealing to make operations more modern and effective, the downside is the potential cybersecurity risks.
-Safeguarding sensitive patient data and navigating regulatory compliance requirements are the primary concerns for healthcare providers.
+Protecting patient data and meeting compliance demands need strong healthcare cybersecurity solutions.
+They are essential to secure sensitive information and ensure regulatory compliance.
 There are three main cloud security strategies and solutions to consider.

 Advanced threat prevention